-Sentiment analysis focuses on current perceived value of future events.
-Thankfully it’s less of an art and more like ploughing through articles and checking data.
+Sentiment analysis focuses on the current perceived value of future events.
+Thankfully it’s less of an art and more like plowing through articles and checking data.
 Always focusing on the main theme.
 There is no interpretation needed it should stand out and be very clear what market participants are thinking.

 Before we start with the tutorials there is 1 distinct difference between sentiment analysis and technical analysis.
-The difference lies in the recourse utilised to draw information from.
-For analysing sentiment we use top news wires such as bloomberg, reuters and respected market analysts and their accompanied commentaries.
-There is subscription based sources that gather all necessary information and data into one accessible package and there is free available material.
+The difference lies in the recourse utilized to draw information from.
+For analyzing sentiment we use top news wires such as Bloomberg, Reuters, and respected market analysts and their accompanying commentaries.
+There are subscription-based sources that gather all necessary information and data into one accessible package and there is free available material.
 Any and all of our sources should echo 1 clear tone.

 Top news headlines: